Danil-Didkovskiy/java-webrtc-screen-sharing/README.md

 # Java Remote Screen Sharing via WebRTC

-Java implementation of WebRTC screen sharing between a customer client application and technical support client application using [JxBrowser](https://www.teamdev.com/jxbrowser).
+This example project demonstrates how to share the entire screen with a single button click in one Java desktop application and observe the result in another using [JxBrowser](https://www.teamdev.com/jxbrowser).

-For simplicity, this implementation demonstrates the one-to-one connection between two hardcoded clients.
+For simplicity, we have configured a one-to-one WebRTC connection between two hardcoded clients.

 ## Requirements

-- JDK >= 9.
+- JDK 8+
 - Node.js 16.15.0

 ## Setup